-Simple mastectomy was performed on 3 of the metastatic patients, mastectomy and SLNB were performed on 1 patient following neoadjuvant chemotherapy, and ALND was performed following SLNB.
-In patients who underwent isolated SLNB, the average number of lymph nodes (LNs) removed was 3.87 (3-5 LNs), and the positivity rates are included in Table 4.
-One patient, who was proven to have metastatic LNs in the axilla by trucut biopsy before surgery, was evaluated as having a good response after neoadjuvant chemotherapy, and after SLNB was reported as 1 of 3 metastatic and 19 of 19 reactive LN (final result 1 of 22 positive), ALND was performed (Table 5).
+Simple mastectomy was performed on three of the metastatic patients, mastectomy and SLNB were performed on one patient following neoadjuvant chemotherapy, and ALND was performed following SLNB.
+In patients who underwent isolated SLNB, the average number of LNs removed was 3.87 (3-5 LNs), and the positivity rates are included in the table (Table 4).
+One patient, who was proven to have metastatic lymph nodes in the axilla by trucut biopsy before surgery, was evaluated as having a good response after neoadjuvant chemotherapy, and after SLNB was reported as 1/3 metastatic and 19/19 reactive LN (final result 1/22 positive), ALND was performed

+(Table 5).
 In metastatic patients, the most common site of metastasis was bone (7 patients), followed by lung (4 patients), brain (3 patients), and contralateral axilla (2 patients) (some patients had multiple metastases).
 Six (21.4%) of the patients who were initially metastatic or later developed metastases implemented chemotherapy as first-line systemic treatment, and 3 (3%) hormone therapy.
 In response to first-line treatment, partial response was achieved in 5 (17.9%) patients and stable disease response was achieved in 4 (10.7%) patients.
-The median invasive disease-free survival was 90 months in 19 patients who were not initially metastatic.
-The median overall survival in the entire group was 93 months.
-Ten (35.7%) patients received adjuvant radiotherapy (RT) at our clinic, and 5 patients received RT at an outside center.
-A total dose of 50 Gy to the chest wall and 60 Gy to the breast was given using the simultaneous integrated boost technique with a boost to the tumor bed.
-In 3 (10.7%) of the patients who are still being treated at our clinic, RT was applied only to the chest wall without LN irradiation, whereas in 6 (21.4%) patients, the LNs were included in the RT treatment area.
-One (3.5%) patient received RT to the breast and LNs.
-Intensitymodulated RT technique was used in 7 (25%) patients; three-dimensional RT was preferred in 1
+The median invasive disease-free survival (IDFS) was 90 months in 19 patients who were not initially metastatic.
+The median OS in the entire group was 93 months.
+10 (35.7%) patients received adjuvant radiotherapy (RT) at our clinic, while 5 patients received RT at an outside center.
+A total dose of 50 Gy to the chest wall and 60 Gy to the breast was given using the simultaneous integrated boost (SIB) technique with a boost to the tumor bed.
+In 3 (10.7%) of the patients who are still being treated at our clinic, RT was applied only to the chest wall without lymph node irradiation, while in 6 (21.4%) patients, the lymph nodes were included in the RT treatment area.
+One (3.5%) patient received RT to the breast and lymph nodes.
+Intensity-modulated RT (IMRT) technique was used in 7 (25%) patients; three-dimensional (3D) RT was preferred in 1 (3.5%) patient, and two-dimensional (2D) RT technique was preferred in 1 (3.5%) patient.
+Two (7.1%) patients underwent 30 Gy RT for bone and brain due to bone metastasis.